sustainers/sustainers.github.io/working-groups/design-and-ux.md

 ## How to get involved

-Attend a call on the second Tuesday of every month [on this Jitsi link](https://meet.jit.si/SustainOSSDesignUX) at 16.00 UTC/GMT (Updated to reflect October 2021 Daylight savings).
-Read through our past conversations on [the Sustain Discourse forum thread](https://discourse.sustainoss.org/t/design-ux-working-group/348) and join us on Slack where Open Collective are hosting us on their slack on the channel [#open-design-discussions](https://opencollective.slack.com).
+Attend our community call on the Second Monday of the month at 17.00 GMT / 18.00 CET + WAT / 12.00 EST as of January 2022 timeszone calculations [on this Jitsi link](https://meet.jit.si/SustainOSSDesignUX).
+As the year progresses please note that some timezones go through day light savings and therefore the time will change for some locations by one hour.
+The best way to stay on top of start time of meetings is to read through our past conversations on [the Sustain Discourse forum thread](https://discourse.sustainoss.org/t/design-ux-working-group/348) and join us on Slack where Open Collective are hosting us on their slack on the channel [#open-design-discussions](https://opencollective.slack.com).

 You can also access our [historical notes document on google docs here](https://docs.google.com/document/d/1_SLKyXFvz6yoeAAk_aDjWghS9e-yQCrt03-l4mojOTQ/edit#).